 Voice teacher and pedagogue

-Dr. Boskoff completed his doctoral studies at the University of Colorado Boulder, where he also teaches private voice, voice classes and specializes in lyric diction.
+Dr. Boskoff completed his doctoral studies at the University of Colorado Boulder, where he also taught private voice, voice classes and specializes in lyric diction.
 His research has lead to an upcoming publication in concert with Dr. John Seesholtz’s Canciones Project on Czech vocal repertoire for undergraduate voices and the ongoing work to record Elliott Carter’s vocal chamber works.
 His studies under Dr. Freda Herseth (Michigan) in pedagogy have greatly influenced his teaching style, combined with his two past teachers, Dr. Gregory Broughton (UGA) and Dr. Scott Piper (Michigan).
-Mechanistic in understanding and practical in approach, Mr. Boskoff seeks to teach healthy, vocal phonation above all else - along with a deep connection with the visceral sensation of singing the text and emotion of the music.
+Mechanistic in understanding and practical in approach, Dr. Boskoff seeks to teach healthy, vocal phonation above all else - along with a deep connection with the visceral sensation of singing the text and emotion of the music.

 "If one cannot be healthy while singing it, it is not you BEING ALIVE in the music but rather you pretending to be alive."